Master of Communication

 Course rules

-To complete the Master of Communication students must pass 16 credit points and meet the following course rules to be eligible to graduate:
+To complete the Master of Communication you must pass 16 credit points.
+This includes:

 - 4 credit points of core units